-Telehealth Speech Therapy Services Across Australia
+Telehealth Across Australia

 What is telehealth?

-What do I need for telehealth?
+What do I need?

-Reliable internet connection.
+A reliable internet connection.

 A device with a camera and microphone (e.g., computer, tablet, or iPad).

-A quiet, private space for sessions.
+A quiet, private space.

-Any materials and resources provided by your clinician in advance.
+Any materials or resources provided in advance.

 Set up in a well-lit, quiet space.